This Garmin Instinct review dives deep into the ins and outs of the Garmin smartwatch.

 The Instinct is water-resistant.
 You can submerge the wearable underwater up to 330 feet, which makes it suitable for everything outside of scuba diving.
 It can endure activities that involve splashing, going for a swim, diving, snorkeling, and aquatic sports.

-The water-resistance feature is part of U.S. military specifications 810 [R].
-These performance and manufacturing guidelines track rugged commercial and military equipment such as military watches.
-Put another way: the Instinct will also hold up to extreme shock and thermal conditions.
+The water-resistance feature is part of U.S. military specifications 810.
+These performance and manufacturing guidelines track rugged commercial and military equipment.
+Put another way: the watch will also hold up to extreme shock and thermal conditions.